nostra13/Android-Universal-Image-Loader/README.md

 	public void onCreate() {
 		super.onCreate();

-		// Create global configuration and initialize ImageLoader with this configuration ImageLoaderConfiguration config = new ImageLoaderConfiguration.Builder(getApplicationContext())
+		// Create global configuration and initialize ImageLoader with this config ImageLoaderConfiguration config = new ImageLoaderConfiguration.Builder(this)
 			...
 			.build();
 		ImageLoader.getInstance().init(config);